CLI Reference

 lock

 Resolve dependencies and write lockfile.
-Creates epack.lock with pinned versions and checksums.
+Creates epack.lock with pinned versions, checksums, and per-component verification status.

 epack lock [flags]